hxii/shortcodes-for-yotpo/readme.txt

 == Screenshots ==
 1. Example usage of the shortcodes.
 == Changelog ==
+= 1.1.6 =
+* Showing notice to warn users prior to updating to 1.2.X versions.
+* Checked with latest version of WP.
 = 1.1.5 =
 * Checked with WC 3.6.2 and WP 5.2
 * Minor fixes and cleanup